ikoniaris/kippo-docker-example/README.md

 The `supervisord.conf` is used to start kippo under supervision of supervisord.

-Using upstart, copy the `upstart/kippo.conf` to `/etc/init/kippo.conf` and start using
+Using upstart, copy the file `upstart/kippo.conf` to `/etc/init/kippo.conf` and start kippo using

     service start kippo